 - Get approval for all HRTPs (following the approvals process) before commencing any work on BT's behalf. - Arrange for the third party to complete an ABC self-certification. - Make sure any agreement contains appropriate ABC provisions.
 Any agreement between BT and the third party should be on standard terms, including the approved ABC provision.
-The duration of any contracts should be no greater than 3 years, except resellers contracts which can by exception be up to 5 years, as agreed with your CFU Approver and the ABC team in Ethics and Compliance. - Renew your HRTP approval (following the approvals process) before re-contracting or extending the duration of an existing contract. - Ensure all high risk third parties receive annual In-life monitoring to ensure that they meet their contractual requirements.
+The duration of any contracts should be no greater than 3 years, except resellers contracts which can by exception be up to 5 years, as agreed with your CFU Approver and the ABC team in Ethics and Compliance. - Approve all subagents prior to use by the High Risk Third Party in their provision of services to BT. - Renew your HRTP approval (following the approvals process) before re-contracting or extending the duration of an existing contract. - Ensure all high risk third parties receive annual In-life monitoring to ensure that they meet their contractual requirements.
 A business lead must be assigned to each third party and proactively manage the relationship.
 For further details on in-life monitoring requirements see Section 5. - Immediately report any suspected bribery or corruption incident, including where you have been asked to pay a bribe or have been offered a bribe, to your CFU Approver AND Ethics and Compliance (see Appendix C for examples of things that should be reported).